Sustainable Architecture Internship in Ecuador

 FEE BREAKDOWN

 Arrivals are typically the first Friday of each month.
+Exact arrival date options will be discussed with you upon application.
 You must arrive on the specified Friday as you will spend the weekend in Quito and travel to the project on Sunday with the team.
 You will end your internship on a Thursday with transport back to Quito on Friday where you’ll have an exit interview.
 Flights home or to onward travel can be booked from the Saturday your placement is over.

 Inclusions